ocean-tracking-network/node-manager-training/_episodes/10_Detections.md

 ## Convert to CSV

-Once the raw files are obtained, the data must be converted to `.csv` format by the Node Manager.
+Once the raw files are obtained, the data must often be converted to `.csv` format by the Node Manager.
 There are several ways this can be done, depending on the manufacturer.

 **For Innovasea**
-- VUE
+- VUE  (Obsolete, prefer Fathom Connect unless receiver unsupported)
     - Open a new `database`
     - Import all the `VRL` files provided
     - Select `export detections` and choose the location you want to save the file